quali-chat/quali-chat-android/docs/signin.md

 Once the process is finished, the web page will call the `redirectUrl` with an extra parameter `loginToken`

-> element://connect?loginToken=MDAxOWxvY2F0aW9uIG1vemlsbGEub3JnCjAwMTNpZGVudGlmaWVy
+> quali.chat://connect?loginToken=MDAxOWxvY2F0aW9uIG1vemlsbGEub3JnCjAwMTNpZGVudGlmaWVy

-This navigation is intercepted by Element by the `LoginActivity`, which will then ask the homeserver to convert this `loginToken` to an access token
+This navigation is intercepted by quali.chat by the `LoginActivity`, which will then ask the homeserver to convert this `loginToken` to an access token

 ```shell script
 curl -X POST --data $'{"type":"m.login.token","token":"MDAxOWxvY2F0aW9uIG1vemlsbGEub3JnCjAwMTNpZGVudGlmaWVy"}' 'https://homeserver.with.sso/_matrix/client/r0/login'